GitLitAF/Auto-Type/README.md

 I wrote this to reject the false sense of security offered by edit history.
-Make ya assignments creative and its a non-issue.
+This is dedicated to terrible teachers.

 # Auto-Type
 UserScript Extension To Automatically Emulate Human Typing In Google Docs